Virat Kohli Biography: All you need to know about the King Kohli

 During a thrilling semifinal match against New Zealand, Virat Kohli achieved a remarkable milestone.
 He scored his record-breaking fiftieth ODI century.
 This happened while the legend Sachin Tendulkar was present in the stands.
 Despite this achievement, India fell short in the final against Australia.

 In June 2024, following India’s victory in the T20 World Cup against South Africa, Kohli announced his retirement from T20 Internationals.
-He played a crucial role in the final, scoring 76 runs off 59 balls and helping India secure their second T20 World Cup title.
+He played a crucial role in the final, scoring 76 runs off 59 balls and also helping India secure their second T20 World Cup title.

 Virat Kohli Biography: List of All Major Records and Awards of Virat Kohli